The Front Entry

 Pastoral pond view.
 A forgotten resource, long neglected is now protected and enjoyed.

-Surrounded by a nature preserve and an old abandoned apple orchard, relaxed simplicity was the motto while working on this 4+ acre setting.
-In conjunction with the clients, their Architect and their design team, the Landscape Architect assisted in siting the residence and designing the outdoor rooms in an effort to minimize disturbances, restore natural systems and provide a logical visual extension with the adjoining conservation area and riding trails.
-Drawing on the site’s unique qualities and surrounding environment, a seamless transition from Architecture to Landscape was achieved.
+Surrounded by a nature preserve and an old abandoned apple orchard, relaxed simplicity was the motto on this 4+ acre setting.
+The focus was on restoring the natural systems and provide a visual extension with the adjoining conservation area and riding trails.

 Creation of a 25 meter lap pool on a 2+ acre hilltop where flat terrain was essentially nonexistent was the challenge proposed by our clients.
 With a project site elevation drop of 86 feet and the existing residence perched on the only level ground, a dramatic site sensitive solution evolved, providing the opportunity to restore and reinvent the entire landscape.

 Year after year the Master Plan evolved; transforming a traditional country estate into a recreational park-like property which hosts annual parties of up to 600 guests.
-The Manhattan based clients were drawn to the properties panoramic view and intrigued by the existing home’s passive solar construction.
-The clients open their home to family, friends, employees and friends of friends, to experience nature first hand; enjoying almost every conceivable sport facility: from pool and tennis court to a regulation-size basketball court, sand volleyball, badminton, bocce, amphitheater, exercise/hiking trails, a putting green and an elevated pool/game area pavilion with a rooftop sunbathing terrace.
+The guests enjoying almost every conceivable sport facility: from pool and tennis court to a regulation-size basketball court, sand volleyball, badminton, bocce, amphitheater, exercise/hiking trails, a putting green and an elevated pool/game area pavilion with a rooftop sunbathing terrace.

 Grey Goose Pond